rdmolony/rdmolony.github.io/_posts/2023-11-09-from-excel-to-python.md

 permalink: /blog/:year-:month-:day-:title.html
 ---

-> This post was renamed to [On Building Reproducible Data Analytics]({% post_url 2023-11-09-on-building-reproducible-data-analytics %})
+> This is an old version, for the latest version checkout: [On Building Reproducible Data Analytics]({% post_url 2023-11-09-on-building-reproducible-data-analytics %})

 {% capture tldr %}